plforacle/heatwave-aws/connect-load-dbs/connect-load-dbs.md

-# Access your MySQL DB System
+# Connect to and your MySQL DB System

 ## Introduction

-In this lab, you will create and configure ????
+In this lab, you will connect to your HeatWave Database using MySQL Shell.
+Then you will load Sample TPCH Data to the  HeatWave databse system.
 _Estimated Lab Time:_ 20 minutes

 ### Objectives